rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_all_schemes_32_at_100.png?raw=true" alt="ColorScheme all"/>

-The above image is just an overview of all the color schemes.
+The above image is an overview of all the color schemes.
 In the package companion blog post you can find [**high resolution images**](https://rydmike.com/colorscheme#built-in-color-schemes) of each one of them.

 Another convenient and recommended way to see and try all the predefined color schemes is by using the live Web